نوع مقاله : مقاله پژوهشی

 - Mahdieh Mehdipour 3

-1 Assistant Professor, Department of Animal Sciences, Faculty of Agriculture and Natural Resources, Arak University, Arak, Iran.
+1 Corresponding Author, Department of Animal Sciences, Faculty of Agriculture and Natural Resources, Arak University, Arak, Iran.
+E-mail: H-mohammadi64@araku.ac.ir

-2 Associate Professor, Department of Animal Sciences, Faculty of Agriculture and Natural Resources, Arak University, Arak, Iran.
+2 Department of Animal Sciences, Faculty of Agriculture and Natural Resources, Arak University, Arak, Iran.
+Email: a-farahanikh@araku.ac.ir

-3 Assistant Professor, Department of Agriculture, Iranian Research Organization for Science and Technology (IROST), Tehran, Iran.
+3 Department of Agriculture, Iranian Research Organization for Science and Technology (IROST), Tehran, Iran.
+Email: mehdipourm@tabrizu.ac.ir

 چکیده [English]

-Introduction: Identifying signatures of selection can provide valuable insights about the genes or genomic regions that are or have been under selection pressure, which in turn leads to a better understanding of genotype-phenotype relationships.
-In the last decade, most selection programs in meat type chicken had been mainly focused on fast growing and optimal feed efficiency.
-This selection for rapid growth has been resulted an accumulation of fatty tissue and decrease of chicken meat quality, it has been new challenges in poultry breeding due to genetic correlation between rapid growing and fat deposition.
-Understanding the genomic features of poultry is essential for successful breeding programs and conservation.
-This study aimed to identify effective genes and genomic regions on positive signature of selection in broiler at seven weeks by linkage disequilibrium-based method.
+Objective: Identifying selection signatures can provide valuable insights into genomic regions that are under positive selection, which in turn leads to a better understanding of genotype-phenotype relationships Over the past few decades,, selection programs in broiler chicken have been based on fast growing and increased feed efficiency.
+On the other hand, this selection for rapid growth has been resulted an accumulation of fatty tissue and decrease of chicken meat quality, it has been new challenges in poultry breeding due to genetic correlation between rapid growing and fat deposition.
+The aim of the present study was to identify genomic regions under positive selection associated with body fat deposition in seven-week-old broiler chickens using a statistical method based on linkage disequilibrium.

 Materials and Methods: In the present study, a total 475 chickens from two chicken lines divergently selected were obtained using the Illumina chicken 60 K SNP chip.
 The broilers used in this study were from two Chinese broiler lines.
 In the first step, for the detected regions of the genome were evaluated using the XP-EHH method based on linkage disequilibrium using Selscan software v.2.0.
 Candidate genomic regions and genes were identified by SNPs located at 1% upper range of XP-EHH values in ten creeping windows.
 Finally, GeneCards and DAVID databases were also used to interpret the function of the obtained genes.
 Additionally, the latest published version of Animal genome database was used for defining QTLs associated with fat deposition traits in identified locations.